IoKyr/SNR_Optimization/README.md

 # SNR_Optimization

-This pipeline measures and compares the amplitude based SNR in sensor and source spaces for sensory evoked potentials.
+This repository contains a pipeline to measure and compare amplitude-based signal-to-noise ratio (SNR) in both sensor space and source space for sensory evoked potentials.

-Requirements and expected folder structure are stated in the SNR_Optimization.ipynb.
+All dependencies and the expected folder structure are described in the notebook: SNR_Optimization.ipynb.

-A dataset accompanies this srcipt.
-It can be found in Zenodo (DOI: 10.5281/zenodo.19063904).
-The zipped file contains the "processed_data" folder and the "subject_1" folder.
-The "subject_1" folder contains the head model that was used in this study and needs to be placed in the root directory like that.
-The "processed_data" folder contains the eeg, leadfield and current folders for all participants.
-It also needs to be placed in the root directory.
+The dataset accompanying this pipeline is available on Zenodo:
+DOI: 10.5281/zenodo.19063904

+After downloading and extracting the dataset, the following folders must be placed in the root directory of this repository:

+SNR_Optimization/
+│
+├── subject_1/
+├── processed_data/
+├── SNR_Optimization.ipynb
+└── functions_01

+Folder description

+subject_1/
+Contains the head model used in this study.

+processed_data/
+Contains all participant data, including:

+eeg/ → preprocessed EEG epochs

+leadfield/ → forward models

+current/ → reconstructed source activity and SNR analysis

+Each participant has their data organized within this structure.

+# Usage

+Ensure the dataset folders are correctly placed in the root directory.

+Open and run SNR_Optimization.ipynb.

+# Notes

-The pre-processed EEG epochs for all participants can be found in the eeg folder of each participant.
+The preprocessed EEG epochs for all participants are located in: processed_data/<participant>/eeg/

-The second part of the script produces the necessary figures.
-If all eeg and current data exist in the folders, there is no need to run the first section of the script.
+The pipeline consists of two main parts:
+1. ERP and Source locaization computation
+2. SNR analysis (sensor and source space) and figure generation

+If the EEG and current data are already available, you can skip the first part and directly run the figure generation section.

+# Reproducibility

+This repository is designed to work directly with the provided dataset.
+Please ensure the folder structure is preserved exactly as described above.